 The men, who worked for Midway Energy Services, were on their way to work their first day as a crew when the crash happened, said Brandy Jimenez, Jimenez’s widow.
-“Rene was going to be lead welder for the first time.
+“Rene was going to be a lead welder for the first time.
 He was so excited,” she said.

 “These were men in the prime of their lives.
 Except for the negligence and recklessness of the defendants, they would be working, supporting their wives and children, and contributing to their communities today,” said Edwards.
 Edwards and attorneys Angie Beltran and Chip Martens represented the Jimenez family.

 The crash occurred in a construction zone on southbound I-35 just north of Cotulla in La Salle County.
 The men were in a pickup truck pulling a trailer during the pre-dawn hours when it struck the back of an 18-wheeler that had parked on an unmarked shoulder.